 The number one question I get is about caffeine and fertility.
 I don’t recommend it at all; studies show it is linked to miscarriage.
-My favorite substitute is below.
+My favorite substitute, Dandy Blend, is below.
 However, if you are going to make coffee, you should buy organic, swiss-water process decaf (this is the one I splurge on), and make it in GLASS and use an unbleached paper filter.
 It turns out coffee has a lot of cholesterol, but paper filters it out.
 My husband uses a glass pour-over set up to solve all these problems.
 He just removes the plastic part on top of the carafe.
 This also stores easily in a cabinet instead of living on your counter all the time!

 Non-Toxic Household Products

 There are a number of toxins hiding in your house that can affect fertility, increase the risk of miscarriage, and harm the natural development of infants.
 For example, your vinyl shower curtain has PVC, VOCs, and phthalates, and your tap water is likely laden with a plethora of endocrine disruptors.
 You can buy a cheap polyester one instead (like we do), or invest in a fancy hemp one.
 Also, phthalates live in the dust of your house- so you need a good HEPA filter vacuum to suck those up every week.
 Oh- since I don’t have a separate laundry entry- never ever use dryer sheets!
 Instead, we have reuseable felt balls that keep our clothes fluffy while drying!
 Don’t forget to invest in a high-quality water filter, here is my post explaining how to pick one!

 Non-Toxic Kitchen Products

 The most important things to do in your kitchen are eliminate plastic as much as possible and never use non-stick coated pots or pans.
 Here is my big long blog post on how to detox your kitchen, and here are our favorite non-toxic products!
 We make almost all of our food at home and LOVE cooking, and have done the most research in this area, so we have a lot of recommendations!
 Also, we were lucky to receive super high quality stainless steel pots and pans for our wedding (seen below), but as long as you get high-quality stainless (see blog post for details) you can find a cheaper set for sure.
 I included the NutriBullet in this list, even though it is plastic because we use it so many times a day.
-It is a non-toxic plastic, if such a thing exists, but it is one of the few things we handwash instead of putting in the dishwasher.
+It is a non-toxic plastic, with no BPA and no phthalates, but it is one of the few things we handwash instead of putting in the dishwasher.
 Also, our All-Clad pots and pans are very expensive, but any high-quality stainless steel set is going to be good!
 This affordable Cuisinart set works, it is a high quality 18/10 stainless steel.

 Non-Toxic Cooking Oils & Foods